esraaeiid/SOLID_iOS/README.md

 * High level module shouldn't depend on low level module (Strong Coupling)
 * When class use an object of another class The first is high level and the second is low level one.
 * When we use this principle we, by that, make decoupling for them.
-> Applied in this project Using Apstraction of low level module.
+> Applied in this project Using Abstraction of low level module.